GeorgeAnagnostopoulos/flutter-strapi-i18n-static-site/README.md

 # flutter_strapi_static_site

-A multilingual Strapi/Flutter static site.
+A multilingual Strapi/Flutter static site/app.

 ## Getting Started

-Making a multilingual static site with [Strapi](https://strapi.io) and [Flutter](https://flutter.dev) is easy as you can see in this project.
+Making a multilingual static site/app with [Strapi](https://strapi.io) and [Flutter](https://flutter.dev)
+is easy as you can see in this project.
 You can freely expand or alter this project to suit your needs.

-I am using Strapi to organize the content of the website, [easy_localization](https://pub.dev/packages/easy_localization) to make the site multilingual and [Riverpod](https://riverpod.dev) for state management.
+I am using Strapi to organize the content of the website, [easy_localization](https://pub.dev/packages/easy_localization) to make the app multilingual and [Riverpod](https://riverpod.dev) for state management.
 This project is build using the Clean Architecture paradigm.